stiatragul/maba.org.au/content/alre/home/index.md

 <!-- {{< gallery-slider dir="/img/alre/" auto-slide="4000" width="800px" height="400px" >}} -->
 {{< figure src="/img/alre/SYNEMON  magnifica Strand, 1911 Blackheath NSW F.jpg" width=70% title=""  >}}

+### About the Australian Lepidoptera Research Endowment

-The Australian Lepidoptera Research Endowment, established by Drs Marianne Horak and Douglas Hilton within the [Perpetual Foundation](https://www.perpetual.com.au/), wishes to support taxonomic and phylogenetic research on Australian moths and butterflies by professional and amateur entomologists, and to enhance the curation of the Lepidoptera collection at the [Australian National Insect Collection (ANIC)](https://www.csiro.au/en/about/facilities-collections/collections/anic).
+The Australian Lepidoptera Research Endowment (ALRE), established by Drs Marianne Horak and Douglas Hilton within the [Perpetual Foundation](https://www.perpetual.com.au/), wishes to support taxonomic and phylogenetic research on Australian moths and butterflies by professional and amateur entomologists, and to enhance the curation of the Lepidoptera collection at the [Australian National Insect Collection (ANIC)](https://www.csiro.au/en/about/facilities-collections/collections/anic).

 ### The need for support of research on Australian Lepidoptera

 Moths and butterflies are an iconic part of Australia’s landscape.
 For many of us they represent one of our first memories of the beauty of nature.
-They play a crucial role in our diverse ecosystems, acting as obligate pollinators for iconic plant species like Boronia and as essential components of our eucalypt forests.
+They play a crucial role in our diverse ecosystems, acting as obligate pollinators for iconic plant species like *Boronia* and as essential components of our eucalypt forests.
 They are sentinels to the health of our environment and are important indicator species in conservation efforts.
 As introduced and endemic pests they have the potential to profoundly affect our agricultural sector and our economy.

 To understand our moths and butterflies requires we appreciate the extent of their diversity, that we provide them with names, unravel their evolutionary relationships and determine their life histories.
 Australia has a rich moth fauna, estimated to number 30,000 or more species, and is a global hot-spot for many families of moths, especially primitive moths that can provide insight into early Lepidoptera evolution.
 Despite their importance and scientific interest, at best a third of our species have names and have been described scientifically and we understand the life-cycle of perhaps a few hundred species in any detail.